Meet our Board of Directors

 Karen Bogans

 Karen serves on several local boards, including the Economic Opportunity Authority (EOA), where she serves as board chair; Second Harvest Food Bank, where she serves as board secretary; Savannah Economic Development Authority (SEDA); and The Savannah Area Chamber of Commerce.
-She is a member of Alpha Kappa Sorority, Inc. and the Savannah (GA) Chapter of The Links, Inc. Karen is a 2014 graduate of Leadership Savannah and a 2022 graduate of Leadership Southeast Georgia.
+She is a member of Alpha Kappa Sorority, Inc., and the Savannah, GA., Chapter of The Links, Inc. Karen is a 2014 graduate of Leadership Savannah and a 2022 graduate of Leadership Southeast Georgia.

 Peyton Fuller